manuelvargastapia/libgen_mobile_app/README.md

 `flutter run --dart-define=LIBGEN_API_URL=<VALUE>`

 Also, in VSCode, it could be useful define a `launch.json` file to debug.
-Such a file would look like this, for instance:
+Such file would look like this:

 ```
 {